pypa/cibuildwheel/docs/faq.md

     `cibuildwheel` supports this by providing the [`CIBW_ENVIRONMENT`](options.md#environment) and [`CIBW_BEFORE_ALL`](options.md#before-all) options to setup the build environment inside the running container.

--   The project directory is mounted inside the container as `/project`, the output directory for the wheels as `/output`.
+-   The project directory is copied into the container as `/project`, the output directory for the wheels to be copied out is `/output`.
 In general, this is handled transparently by `cibuildwheel`.
 For a more finegrained level of control however, the root of the host file system is mounted as `/host`, allowing for example to access shared files, caches, etc. on the host file system.
 Note that `/host` is not available on CircleCI due to their Docker policies.

 -   Alternative Docker images can be specified with the `CIBW_MANYLINUX_*_IMAGE`/`CIBW_MUSLLINUX_*_IMAGE` options to allow for a custom, preconfigured build environment for the Linux builds.
 See [options](options.md#linux-image) for more details.